 HappyCow: Whether a committed vegan or vegetarian or just looking for some healthier travel fare, HappyCow can help you find the nearest vegetarian restaurant in almost 10,500 cities worldwide.
 Available online, for iOs and Android.

-Safe Travel Resources for Business Travelers
+Safe Travel Resources for Travelers

 Tunnel Bear: If you’re traveling abroad on business, you need connectivity.
 Use Tunnel Bear to keep your information secure if the local internet cafe seems shady – or even if it doesn’t.
 Better safe than sorry!
 Available for iPhone, iPad, Android, Mac, and PC.